T

 landmark

 Adjacent to the House of Wonders, this is the oldest building in Stone Town, dating back to the 17th century.
-It has served various purposes, from defense to a stadium and now hosts craft shops and a cultural center.
+It has served as a fortress, prison, and public place, and now hosts cultural events and shops.

 3. Midday